-We have established a dedicated MTSS team and developed a more streamlined MTSS/Rtl program this year that is working diligently to address the deficiencies noted in the subgroups.
+We have established a dedicated MTSS team and developed a more streamlined MTSS/RtI program this year that is working diligently to address the deficiencies noted in the subgroups.
 Teachers and administration meet monthly to discuss the data collected by each grade level team via our progress monitoring assessments, which we call SDAs (Stop, Drop, and Assess).
 Teachers continue to assess the students on a bi-weekly schedule and analyze the strengths and weaknesses of each assessment and come up with the next steps to re-teach the mentioned student groups.
 All of this is tracked using BASIS, which has allowed us to document our services and data, by teachers, administrators and interventionists.
 This year, the implementation of I-Ready has been extremely beneficial in helping track student progress and determining who needs extra interventions.
-Somerset Preparatory Academy Charter School at North Lauderdale is also using the Journeys Tool Kit for intervention.
-We have also implemented after school tutoring for supplemental support to improve student achievement.
-These tutoring opportunities target our struggling learners which include the underperforming students in each subgroup.
+It is also assisting in bridging the students' academic gaps as many of the deficiencies experienced by our high school students stem from elementary and middle grades.
+Somerset Preparatory Academy Charter High School at North Lauderdale is also using REWARDS for intervention and Achieve 3000 to increase our students' reading abilities and move them into proficiency.
+We have also implemented after school tutoring, academic bootcamps. homework help, and support groups for supplemental support to improve student achievement.
+These bootcamps and tutoring opportunities target our struggling learners which include the underperforming students in each subgroup.
 The tutoring services provide instruction twice per week in each area, Reading and Math.
+Student scheduling and reading/mathematics curriculum adjustments were made as well to help address the deficiencies.
+Said changes have proven to be a successful model and will continue to be implemented and adjusted, as necessary, to continue to meet the needs of our economically disadvantaged population.